lucyparsons/lucyparsonslabs.com/_posts/2016-01-12-StingrayWin.md

 #
 # Content
 #
-teaser: "The Director of Lucy Parsons Labs wins motions court to force the release of documents related to Stingray use in Chicago"
+teaser: "The Director of Lucy Parsons Labs wins motions to force the release of documents related to Stingray use in Chicago"
 categories:
   - FOIA
 tags: